Gejix/Gejix/README.md

 ### ABOUT ME:
 ___
-- 🔭 I’m a Software Engineering
+- 🔭 I’m a Data Scientist
 - 🌱 I’m currently learning C language
 - 🐱‍🚀 I have a MERN stack
 - 🤔 I’m looking for help with software Engineering best practices